Pieter Bruegel the Elder: In literature

-Had somewhere to get to and sailed calmly on.

-It also was the subject of a 1960 poem by William Carlos Williams and was mentioned in Nicolas Roeg's 1976 science fiction film The Man Who Fell to Earth.
-Further, Williams' final collection of poetry alludes to a number of Bruegel's works.
+It also was the subject of a 1960 poem "Landscape with the Fall of Icarus" by William Carlos Williams, and was mentioned in Nicolas Roeg's 1976 science fiction film The Man Who Fell to Earth.
+Williams' final collection of poetry alludes to several of Bruegel's works.

 Bruegel's painting Two Monkeys was the subject of Wisława Szymborska's 1957 poem, "Brueghel's Two Monkeys".